New here? Start with the complete side hustle guide →

 Too much text.
 Your pin isn’t the blog post — it’s the doorway to it.
 One clear headline is enough.
 If you’re cramming three paragraphs onto a pin, pull back.

 Low contrast text.
 White text on a light image, or dark text on a dark image, is the single most common design mistake on Pinterest.
-If your text isn’t immediately readable, your design isn’t working.
+If your text isn’t instantly readable, your design isn’t working.

 No text overlay at all.
 Beautiful photography with no text performs well in niches like food and travel, but for most blogging niches — personal finance, side hustles, marketing — text overlay is essential.
 It tells the reader what they’ll get before they click.